MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-diagnostics.md

 ### “Cannot establish connection with the web node” Error

 If you get the `Cannot establish connection with the web node` error, then the client is unable to establish a connection with the web node in order to log in.
 Verify the following:
 + That the web address and port number displayed on the main menu of the admin utility are correct.
-Learn how to launch the utility, in this article: [R Server Operationalization Administration](admin-utility.md#launch)
+Learn how to launch the utility, in this article: [R Server Administration](admin-utility.md#launch)
 + Look for web node startup errors or notifications in the stdout/stderr/[logs files](#logs).
 + Restart the web node if you've recently changed the port the server is bound to or the certificate used for HTTPS.
 Learn how to restart, in this article: [R Server Operationalization Administration](admin-utility.md#startstop)